AndrejaKardos/AndrejaKardos/README.md

 **What did you study?**

-  I originally studied maths in Slovenia, where the curriculum covered a substantial amount of computer science subjects.
-The plan was always to pursue an extra form of computer science and programming in addition to maths.
-When I moved to Australia, I decided to pursue a degree in frontend development, with the plan to become a well-rounded full-stack software engineer down the line.
+  I originally studied maths and computer science in Slovenia.
+After moving to Australia, I decided to pursue an advanced, specialised degree in frontend development, with the goal of becoming a well-rounded full-stack software engineer down the line.

 <br>

 **What is your skill set?**

-  Actively skilling up in (current personal projects):
+  Current obsessions

           * Nestjs (Nodejs)
+          * Nextjs

   Some other skills: